 During difficult times, people often turn to the arts for hope, inspiration, courage, and a vision for how to move forward.
 Here is what Arts Alliance Tulsa has implemented so far and what we are planning in response to the grave situation facing the Tulsa arts community.

 – Created a comprehensive COVID-19 and the Arts Resource page providing up-to-date financial opportunities, information and resources to Tulsa’s arts nonprofits.

-–Created a closed FaceBook group as a communication platform for sharing issues, exchanging ideas and collaborating on solutions among our nonprofit groups.
+–Created a private communication platform for sharing issues, exchanging ideas and collaborating on solutions among our nonprofit groups.

-–Conducted a risk assessment survey with all 43 AAT member groups to determine their current status and to estimate critical needs in the near future.
-This assessment is ongoing.
+–Conduct on-going risk assessment surveys with all 43 AAT member groups to determine their current status and to estimate critical needs in the near future.

 –Postponed AAT fundraising events until 2021.

 –Cut AAT’s 2020 operating expenses to make more funds available to our 43 member organizations in their time of need.

 –Established the Play your pART Relief Fund to raise awareness and funds in order to stabilize and support the Tulsa arts community at this unprecedented time.